lamberta/devkit-doc/api/animate.md

 2. `groupID {number}` ---The group identifier for this animation, [see below](#class-group)
 3. Return: `{Animator}` ---Returns the animator object so the function call can be chained.

-Create an Animator for a View or generic javascript object.
-Note that when passing in a View object, the animation engine will tween based on the object's `style` property.
+Create an Animator for a [View](../api/ui-view.html) or generic javascript object.
+Note that when animating a [View](../api/ui-view.html) object, the animation engine will tween based on the object's `style` property.
 But when passing in a generic object, the animation engine will tween based on the object's top level properties instead.

 ~~~
 var myAnimator = animate(myView);